 58.5% of respondents opined that employees of IMED have very good knowledge, while 19.5% think their knowledge is very good.
 12.2% think their knowledge is poor.
 In the case of competency, 43.9% of respondents think they have the knowledge while 39% think they do well to some extent.
-So it indicates that some officers in IMED are experienced whereas others are not so qualified in regard to monitoring and evaluation.
+So, it indicates that some officers in IMED are experienced whereas others are not so qualified in regard to monitoring and evaluation.
 An officer of IMED thinks that for IMED, too much technical background manpower is not necessary.
 Because we monitor only the implementation part of the projects and whether the projects' progress is aligned with DPP, there is a moderate relationship (.369) found between the competency of IMED staff and coordination of work.
-It implies that if the competency of IMED and projects.
-In sum, qualified professional, as some respondents separately viewed, should be sent to monitor and evaluate ADP projects to gain better results.
+It implies that if the competency of IMED staff increases, then coordination of work will also be better between IMED and projects.
+In sum, qualified professionals, as some respondents separately viewed, should be sent to monitor and evaluate ADP projects to gain better results.

+6.5.2 Dependent Variable

-6.5.2 Dependent VariableEfficiency and Effectiveness of IMED and Evaluationi.
+Efficiency and Effectiveness of IMED and Evaluation

+i.
 Clients' satisfaction

-As IMED deals with projects, its efficiency and effectiveness are determined, to a large extent, by its clients.
+As IMED deals with projects, its efficiency and effectiveness are determined largely by its clients.
 In this study, those who faced monitoring activities conducted by IMED were the clients of IMED.
 Here, the satisfaction level of the staff of the projects and relevant agencies on IMED's activities is one of the crucial factors in determining the efficiency and effectiveness of IMED.
 Survey results revealed that about 70% of respondents are satisfied with the activities of IMED.
 On the other hand, 24.4% of respondents prevented from giving any comments.
 It is difficult to say why some respondents didn't answer at all.
-However, the researcher, as a public servant, deduces that some respondents may be actually unsatisfied with IMED's work.
-They choose not to express their unhappiness, however, in order to avoid any unwanted disturbance.
-As most of the respondents are satisfied with the activities of IMED so it is a good sign for IMED to keep it activities up.
-However this does not mean that there is no need for development of M&E activities of IMED.
-Highly standardized M&E system is necessary for producing better results.
+However, the researcher, as a public servant, deduces that some respondents may be unsatisfied with IMED's work.
+They chose not to express their unhappiness, however, to avoid any unwanted disturbance.
+As most of the respondents are satisfied with the activities of IMED, it is a good sign for IMED to keep its activities up.
+However, this does not mean that there is no need for the development of M&E activities of IMED.
+A highly standardized M&E system is necessary for producing better results.